-Place Date Nov The contract of Thilling v of Livents and Information ences endice ANZAC 29th shelled by 9" and 8" guns firing from new positions.
+Instructions regarding War Diaries and Intelligence Summaries are contained in F. S. Regs., Part II. and the Staff Manual respectively.
+Title Pages will be prepared in manuscrip LL HORA BARRING MOL WOULD IN -Val 1 - 22 Place Date Hour Summary of Events and Information Remarks at references to Appendice ANZAC 29th shelled by 9" and 8" guns firing from new positions.
 Considerable damage was done to the parapets and many of the communication trenches were filled up.
 Tunnels were broken through and men were buried both in firing line and other trenches.
-There were a considerable number of casualties.
+There were considerable number of casualties.
 Other portions of our front were also shelled damageing the parapets but causing few casualties.
-Flags have been issued and will be kept in our trenches in order that on any future occasion they may be put up opposite the enemy's flags and so confuse the hostile artillery placed obliquely to our front.
-Our line curves considerably, hence it is thought that the above scheme may produce good results.
-74 30th It froze all last night.
+Flags have been issued and will be kept in our trenches in order that on any future occasion they may be put up opposite the enemy's flags and so confuse the hostil artillery placed obliquely to our front.
+Our line curves considerably, hence it e a 30th thought that the above scheme may produce good results.
+It froze all last night.
 Very cold.
-The supply of water was again reduced to a quart per man.
-44 Situation on our front was normal throughout the day.
-C. H. Jaims May And Market and A Wy -
+The supply of water was again reduced to quart per man.
+4 Situation on our front was normal throughout the day. (a) A Color of the Color of epole fully